15 Drool-Worthy Restaurant Advertisement Examples to Follow

 Google Ads location targeting allows your ads to appear in the geographic locations that you choose: countries, areas within a country, a radius around a location, or location groups, which can include places of interest, your business locations, or tiered demographics.

 Video Content Restaurant Ads

-Instead of traditional billboards and magazine advertisements, use an eye-catching video ad to promote your business on platforms such as YouTube.
+Instead of traditional billboards and magazine advertisements, use an eye-catching video ad to promote your business on platforms like YouTube.

-Although most of us spend our time walking in the streets with our heads down looking at our phones, digital billboards are still proven to work in terms of restaurant advertising ideas.
+Although most of us spend our time walking in the streets with our heads down, looking at our phones, digital billboards are still proven to work regarding restaurant advertising ideas.

-Whether it be a take-out cup, burger wrapper, or a doggy, any item a customer leaves your restaurant with has the potential of being free advertising for your establishment.
+Whether it be a take-out cup, burger wrapper, or a doggy, any item a customer leaves your restaurant with can be free advertising for your establishment.

 You can add much more than just your logo on these items.
 What about a QR code to an online menu for customers to browse their next purchase?
 A website for them to visit for the chance to win a free meal or to leave online reviews?